-Old, bad blood boils over as Johnson County Supervisor lashes out
+Old, bad blood boils over as Johnson County supervisor lashes out

 Central to recent squabbles is one of county government’s most innocuous responsibilities: proclamations.
 They happen weekly, recognizing occasions big and small.
 A proclamation for Public Health Week.
 Another honoring the already federally-recognized MLK Day.

 But until last week, there hadn’t been any proclamations for more than a month.
-On August 30, Johnson County put proclamations on hiatus.
-Supervisor Fixmer-Oraiz called for a pause saying the presentations had produced bad feelings in the community.
+On Aug.
+30, Johnson County put proclamations on hiatus.
+Supervisor Fixmer-Oraiz called for a pause, saying the presentations had produced bad feelings in the community.

 Porter took issue with Nobiss’ statement.